Position

 Is becoming a Busser a good career path?

 Working as a busser offers a unique entry point into the food service industry.
 This role involves clearing tables, refilling water, and assisting waiters.
-It provides a hands-on experience in a fast-paced environment.
-Bussers learn the importance of teamwork and customer service.
-This position often serves as a stepping stone to higher roles in the restaurant.
+It provides a chance to learn about restaurant operations and customer service.
+The job often requires standing for long periods, making it physically demanding.
+However, it also offers flexibility in scheduling and the opportunity to earn tips.

 • Pros:

-• Easy to start with no prior experience needed.
+• Easy to get started with no prior experience needed

 • Cons: